Emily Kohler Marbot ’04, President

 Allyson McCreery Burton ’03

-Allyson is the Graduate Program Coordinator of the International Peace and Conflict Resolution Program at Arcadia University.
+Allyson is the Associate Director of the International Peace and Conflict Resolution Graduate Program at Arcadia University.
 She is pursuing an Ed.D. in Educational Leadership with a specific focus around Diversity, Equity, and Inclusion (DEI) Programming at private educational institutions (including higher education).
 Allyson also holds an MA in International Peace and Conflict Resolution (2013) from Arcadia University, an MA in Art History and Archaeology from Temple University (2010), and a BA in European History and Art History from Temple University (2007).
-Allyson has also held various fellowships: Peace Fellow with International Peace and Security Institute affiliated with Johns Hopkins University School of Advanced International Studies (based in Italy), Peace Fellow with International Peace and Security Institute affiliated with The Grotius Center for International Legal Studies (based in the Netherlands), and is currently a Fellow in the Center for Teaching, Learning, and Mentoring (CTLM) at Arcadia University.
+Allyson has also held various fellowships: Peace Fellow with International Peace and Security Institute affiliated with Johns Hopkins University School of Advanced International Studies (based in Italy), Peace Fellow with International Peace and Security Institute affiliated with The Grotius Center for International Legal Studies (based in the Netherlands), and is a Fellow in the Center for Teaching, Learning, and Mentoring (CTLM) at Arcadia University.
 Allyson has taught at the college level since 2013, including her course on civil resistance for which she received a Curriculum Fellowship from the International Center on Nonviolent Conflict (ICNC).
 She has taught various seminars at both Arcadia University and Chestnut Hill College and has taught numerous travel courses, taking students to Cyprus, Germany, France, and Oman for various programming and fieldwork initiatives.
 Allyson has also conducted fieldwork abroad (for both archaeology and conflict resolution) in Ukraine, Serbia, Kosovo, Cyprus, Northern Ireland, France, and Greece.
 Allyson is married with two daughters (future Mounties), and resides in Elkins Park, PA.

 Ellen Waller Bocklet ’83